-EET 300 - Engineering Technology Project Management
+EET 300 - Engineering Technology Project Management 3 semester credit hours

 This course focuses on an overview of the roles, responsibilities, and management methods of the technology project manager.
 The course assumes no prior knowledge in management techniques and is intended to teach students how to develop approaches and styles of management for Engineering Technology projects.
 The course assumes a basic understanding of analysis techniques.